korcky/fairmocracy/README.md

 8. Create a PR:
     1. Go to GitHub interface, into `Pull requests` tab
     2. Click on `New pull request`
-    3. Chooce your branch as a traget to be merge into the `main` branch
+    3. Choose your branch as a target to be merge into the `main` branch
 9. Wait for a review and when it's done click `merge`

 ## Python